Discover the Henry Jones Art Hotel History

 Hosted by our knowledgeable and passionate guide, the tour will lead you through the intriguing spaces and corridors of the hotel, explaining contexts of the artworks on display and the deep history etched in the fabric of the heritage buildings.
 You’ll discover the Henry Jones story; from thriving industrial beginnings to its place as a contemporary art hotel.
 Enjoy a glass of wine or beer as the narrative of the site and its art unfolds.

-Our Art & History Tours begin* each Friday afternoon at 4pm*, and are complimentary for guests of the hotel.
-For tour guests who are not staying at the hotel, bookings are available at a cost of $15.00 per person.
+Our Tours operate daily at 4pm*.
+Tour cost is $20.00 per person.
 Bookings are essential and can be made by emailing the hotel Concierge For more information you can also contact us on +61 3 6210 7700.